 Post-Masters Certificate in Family Nurse Practitioner

-Building upon a baccalaureate nursing education, and the philosophy of PHSSN, faculty believe that development of critical thinking, christian principles and development, communication, clinical skills, creativity, and self-direction are essential elements in graduate nursing education.
-Through the educational process, faculty seek to promote awareness of social, cultural, and ethnic diversity, believing it enriches professional growth and development.
-The collaborative educational process between the faculty and students promotes progressive mastery and increases learner maturity.
-Implicit in advanced practice nursing is the acceptance of accountability for lifelong learning, professional growth, christian principles and development, competent practice, and effective leadership.
+Faculty believe that development of critical thinking, communication, clinical skills, clinical judgment, and self-direction are essential elements in graduate nursing education.
+Faculty seek to promote awareness of social, cultural, and ethnic diversity, believing it enriches professional growth and development.
+Faculty believe collaborative education promotes progressive mastery and increased learner maturity.
+Faculty promote accountability for lifelong learning, professional growth, competent practice, and effective leadership.

 Provisional admission to graduate study in nursing requires meeting one of the two GPA academic standards listed above, and obtaining departmental endorsement.
 Students granted provisional admission must maintain a 3.00 GPA during their first nine hours of graduate study.
 The applicant is encouraged to submit the application and all supporting documents by June 1st to receive full consideration for admission to the fall semester.